Restaurant Insurance

 Responsive, hands-on service

 Restaurant operators don't have time to chase their broker.
 We respond quickly, explain coverage clearly, and stay involved at renewal — not just at bind.
-If a claim happens, we help you navigate it rather than pointing you to a 1-800 number.

-A typical full-service restaurant pays roughly $5,000–$15,000 per year for a standard package covering general liability, property, and workers' compensation.
+A typical full-service restaurant pays roughly $5,000–$15,000 per year for a standard package covering general liability, property, and workers' compensation (Insureon).
 Restaurants with full bars, late-night hours, or higher annual revenue can range from $15,000–$40,000 or more.
 The main cost drivers are liquor sales volume, square footage, employee headcount, claims history, and delivery operations.
 Fast-casual and takeout operations with no alcohol generally run lower than full-service operations.

 Yes.
 Any establishment that serves alcohol — including beer and wine — typically needs liquor liability coverage.
 Most states hold licensees liable when a patron causes harm after being served, regardless of the type of alcohol involved.
 Standard general liability policies typically exclude alcohol-related claims, so if you hold any type of liquor license, you should have a standalone liquor liability policy or endorsement.

 For a very small operation with no alcohol, no delivery, and minimal employees, a BOP can be a workable starting point.
-Most restaurants need more — a standard BOP typically doesn't include liquor liability, adequate business interruption limits, food contamination coverage, or equipment breakdown.
+Most restaurants need more.
+A standard BOP typically doesn't include liquor liability, adequate business interruption limits, food contamination coverage, or equipment breakdown.
 Review what's actually in the package before assuming you're covered for the things that matter most to your operation.

 Food contamination claims fall under general liability or a dedicated food contamination endorsement.
 Your insurer covers defense costs, medical expenses, and any settlement.
 That said, many standard policies exclude or sub-limit food contamination — so if you handle raw proteins, sushi, or other high-risk ingredients, verify that your policy actually covers this exposure rather than assuming it does.
 For related claims in delivery operations, see our page on food distribution insurance.